- 1 Best Tankless Hot Water Heater Reviews (Updated List)

 If space is going to be an issue, electric units are smaller and more compact compared to propane and gas tankless water heaters.
 Some propane and natural gas units come in compact sizes for outdoor use, but their flow rate and heating power are limited.

-Most manufacturers recommend installation by professionals to retain warranty.
+Most manufacturers recommend installation by professionals to retain the warranty.
 The reality is that even if you want to DIY the installation, it is usually difficult and complicated with most tankless water heater units.
 If you want to buy an electric unit, your home’s electrical infrastructure must be compatible with the system.
 If it is not, then you have to carry out an expensive upgrade of electrical systems.

 The same applies to gas and propane-powered units that require combustion vents that may not exist in the home, leading to extensive and expensive installations.
 You also need to make sure the existing water outlets and inlets are compatible, and order replacements if what you have cannot work with your tankless water heater unit.